Russian Interference in American Politics

 - Independent commissions are:

-- Specific—Congress has to agree on what the commission will cover, who will sit on the commission (usually around 10 representatives total, from both parties) and who will be interviewed
+- Specific: Congress must agree on what the commission will cover, who will sit on the commission (usually around 10 representatives total, from both parties) and who will be interviewed.

 See what your representative has already said here.